Security for VPNs with IPsec Configuration Guide, Cisco IOS XE Release 3S

 Do not configure the shared keyword when using the tunnel mode ipsec ipv4 command for IPsec IPv4 mode.

-The use of IPsec VTIs both greatly simplifies the configuration process when you need to provide protection for remote access and provides a simpler alternative to using a generic routing encapsulation (GRE) tunnel for encapsulation and crypto maps with IPsec.
-A major benefit associated with IPsec VTIs is that the configuration does not require a static mapping of IPsec sessions to a physical interface.
+The use of IPsec VTIs can simplify the configuration process when you need to provide protection for remote access and it provides an alternative to using generic routing encapsulation (GRE) or Layer 2 Tunneling Protocol (L2TP) tunnels for encapsulation.
+A benefit of using IPsec VTIs is that the configuration does not require static mapping of IPsec sessions to a physical interface.
 The IPsec tunnel endpoint is associated with an actual (virtual) interface.
 Because there is a routable interface at the tunnel endpoint, many common interface capabilities can be applied to the IPsec tunnel.

 The IPsec VTI allows for the flexibility of sending and receiving both IP unicast and multicast encrypted traffic on any physical interface, such as in the case of multiple paths.
 Traffic is encrypted or decrypted when it is forwarded from or to the tunnel interface and is managed by the IP routing table.
-Using IP routing to forward the traffic to the tunnel interface simplifies the IPsec VPN configuration compared to the more complex process of using access control lists (ACLs) with the crypto map in native IPsec configurations.
-DVTIs function like any other real interface so that you can apply quality of service (QoS), firewall, and other security services as soon as the tunnel is active.
+Using IP routing to forward the traffic to the tunnel interface simplifies the IPsec VPN configuration .
+Because DVTIs function like any other real interface you can apply quality of service (QoS), firewall, and other security services as soon as the tunnel is active.

 Benefits of Using IPsec Virtual Tunnel Interfaces

 IPsec VTIs allow you to configure a virtual interface to which you can apply features.
 Features for clear-text packets are configured on the VTI.
 Features for encrypted packets are applied on the physical outside interface.
-When IPsec VTIs are used, you can separate the application of features such as NAT, ACLs, and QoS and apply them to clear-text or encrypted text, or both.
-When crypto maps are used, there is no simple way to apply extra features to the IPsec tunnel.
+When IPsec VTIs are used, you can separate the application of features such as Network Address Translation (NAT), ACLs, and QoS and apply them to clear-text, or encrypted text, or both.

 There are two types of VTI interfaces: static VTIs (SVTIs) and dynamic VTIs (DVTIs).